Introduction to Renewables for HouseholdsMarch 05, 2022

 Follow on courses

-This course is part of a series exploring renewable energy technologies, including four one day courses providing in-depth information on specific renewables.
-As a series these courses will equip you with the skills and knowledge to implement different renewable technologies in your home, however they can also be taken as stand-alone courses.
+This course is the introduction to a series of in-depth practical one day courses exploring different renewable energy technologies.
+As a series these courses will equip you with the skills and knowledge to implement different renewable technologies in your home, however they can also be taken as standalone courses.

 Meet your tutors